New York Harbor School: Programs

 Building 134, serving as Harbor School's MAST Center and boathouse.

 The Harbor School runs various programs related to New York's maritime experience.
 Private and public funding support the programs.

 The Harbor School terms the harbor their "outdoor laboratory" and revolves their pedagogy around environmental education.
 Students regularly study New York City's two major rivers, the Hudson River and the East River.
 Activities include sampling and measuring water quality, attending lectures on marine science and river history, studying the river's benthic zone, and more.
-Many students have the opportunity to learn how to sail (and can pursue further licensing, if desired) and navigate on schooners such as the Lettie G. Howard.
+Many students have the opportunity to learn how to sail (and can pursue further licensing, if desired) and navigate on schooners such as the Lettie G. Howard and Pioneer.
 As the curriculum focuses on environmentalism and water conservation, students also care for aquatic organisms and study animals that inhabit both aquatic and land-based ecosystems.

 The Harbor School offers both water-related and traditional after-school programs.
 Examples of the former include The Harbor SEALs Citizen Science Monitoring program, rowing, sailing, aquabatics, vessel operations, among others.